Cannonshrike/RFeldman_33915/readme.md

 # GAME 395 CRN: 33915

-This is a template repository setup by John Shull on behalf of **NAME**
+This is a template repository setup by John Shull on behalf of Ryan Feldman.

 ## Student Project Repository